grpc/proposal/L73-java-binderchannel/wireformat.md

 #### Protocol Extension Flags

-*   FLAG_STREAM_FLOW_CONTROL (0x1) - Indicates the sender is able to produce
+*   FLAG_STREAM_FLOW_CONTROL (0x1) - Indicates that a peer supports the optional
-stream window update messages and will respect a receiver's stream flow control window.
+stream flow control aspect of this wire format.
+That is, it will respect its peer's stream flow control window as a sender and will produce stream window update messages as a receiver.
 Stream flow control will be enabled for the transport if and only if both client and server set this flag.

 ### Stream Transactions